OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/DynamicClamp.md

 ***

-* Better-er: In this design, the space waisted on the left of the breadboard is utilized to hold the Teensy firmly.
+* Better-er: In this design, the space previously wasted on the left of the breadboard is utilized to hold the Teensy firmly.
 This is great because it can be difficult to plug in the USB cord.
 Note that the Teensy is turned 90° relative to the breadboard.
 Therefore it is very important (!) to only connect four pins to the breadboard.
 Otherwise you will be connecting the pins of the Teensy together!
 Pins 5, 20, 26, and 39 can be soldered to the bread breadboard with straight breakaway headers (Sparkfun [PRT-00116](https://www.sparkfun.com/products/116)).

-The space waisted on the right of the breadboard can hold the teensy.
+The space wasted on the right of the breadboard can hold the teensy.
 ![Better-er Pic 1](/ONECoreSite/assets/img/projects/DynamicClamp/20171125_123122.jpg "Pic 1 Better-er")
 All resistors and wires that cross over the top of the microcircuits have moved to the underside of the breadboard.
 Additionally, all input/outputs to the BNCs have moved to the bottom.
 ![Better-er Pic 2](/ONECoreSite/assets/img/projects/DynamicClamp/20171125_122958.jpg "Pic 2 Better-er")